Agriculture and Climate Change

 tcewhatwedo

-To achieve this, DAPP engages community members of diverse backgrounds and influence, among them local, traditional and faith-based leaders, neighborhood health committees members, community health workers, psychosocial counsellors, peer educators and volunteers who reach out to their own communities with key health information and interventions.
+To achieve this, DAPP engages community members of diverse backgrounds and influence, among them local, traditional and faith-based leaders, neighborhood health committee members, community health workers, psychosocial counsellors, peer educators and volunteers who reach out to their own communities with key health information and interventions.

-• TB prevention, linkage to treatment and care until cured
+• TB prevention, linkage to treatment and care

 • Maternal and Child Health